top of page

 There are some severe cases we would have to turn down, but we can discuss the likelihood of that in our consultation or first session and provide a referral.

-Tools like e-collars and prongs are a hot topic in dog training, are they ethical or not?
+Tools like e-collars and prongs are a hot topic in dog training.
+Are they ethical or not?
 Here's what I can tell you in this teeny-tiny text box:

 Link to read more:

 Training is a lifestyle change, no matter what service you choose.
-We do our best to come up with training solutions that work for your life, and even when they are tough or time-consuming at first, will ultimately create more freedom and happiness in your life and relationship with your dog.
+We do our best to come up with training solutions that work for your life, and even when they are challenging or time-consuming at first, they will ultimately create more freedom and happiness in your life and relationship with your dog.

 Board and Train clients have it easier; we'll get the bulk of the training done and then get you up to speed on how to maintain it.
 In most cases, you'll get to skip over the most restrictive parts of training and get right to the fun stuff.
 That doesn't mean it's easy!
-A board and is a jump start, but if you don't maintain the work we put in, it will fall apart.
+A board and train is a jump-start, but if you don't maintain the work we put in, it will fall apart.

 Your training plan will be a collaboration; we want to hear from you about what works and what doesn't.
-But, we are invested in getting you results, so compliance with our agreed upon training plan is a must.
+But we are invested in getting you results, so compliance with our agreed-upon training plan is a must.